 Some people who have used marijuana for years have reported symptoms of withdrawal when they attempted to quit.
 Unlike those quitting heroin or alcohol, the potential symptoms of marijuana withdrawal aren’t physical.

 Seeking help through treatment can teach users how to get over the emotional hurdles of quitting marijuana.
 Treatment often includes a therapist who can coach patients through rough days and support groups that can provide comfort.
-Call us now if you or someone you care about needs help finding treatment.
+Contact us now if you or someone you care about needs help finding treatment.